howtographql/howtographql/content/backend/graphql-python/5-links-and-voting.md

 Neat!

 ### Adding Votes
-One of the Hackernews' features is to vote on links, making ones more popular than others.
+One of the Hackernews' features is to vote on links, making one more popular than others.
 To create this, you'll need to create a Vote model and a `CreateVote` mutation.
 Let's begin:

 <Instruction>